datalad-handbook/book/docs/beyond_basics/101-147-riastores.rst

 locations that allow for access to and collaboration on DataLad datasets, may be a suitable solution.

-The high-level workflow overview is as follows: Create a dataset, use the :command:`datalad create-sibling-ria` command to establish a connection to an either pre-existing or not-yet-existing RIA store, and use a range of standard protocols (``file``, ``http``, or ``ssh``) to publish dataset contents
+For working with RIA stores, the high-level workflow overview is as follows: Create a dataset, use the :command:`datalad create-sibling-ria` command to establish a connection to an either pre-existing or not-yet-existing RIA store, and use a range of standard protocols (``file``, ``http``, or ``ssh``) to publish dataset contents